-I have been pondering if/when to have #2 for quite sometime now, especially as I read about all the other SMC members who had their babies around when I had Elsie, and they are already trying for #2.
+I have been pondering if/when to have a second child for quite sometime now, especially as I read on the SMC online discussion Forum about all the other members who had their babies around when I had Elsie, and they are already trying for their second.
 And the fact that my 40th birthday is looming doesn’t help.

 A little background history… I have (8) 5-day blastocysts and (7) unfertilized eggs in the deep freeze at my clinic.
 Elsie was the result of my first, single-embryo transplant.
-So I have every reason to believe that I can become pregnant with #2 fairly easily.
+So I have every reason to believe that I can become pregnant with my second fairly easily.

 So the questions that have been on what is starting to feel like a constant loop in my mind are:

-- Do I want #2 still?
-(One of the reasons I switched to IVF was so I’d have all those frozen embryos to try for #2 if I wanted to.)
+- Do I want another child still?
+(One of the reasons I switched to IVF was so I’d have all those frozen embryos to try for another if I wanted to.)

 - If so, when do I get started?